minnakamiyuki/Cenxi/README.md

 to use them.

 The TypeScript version of Cenxi.js has completed.
-Just have fun!
+Have fun!